farling42/fvtt-import-realmworks/README.md

 - DirectoryPicker to allow assset files to be stored in S3 rather than just the local 'user data' area (MIT license, from https://github.com/MrPrimate/ddb-importer)

 ## Support
+The Realm Works campaign/world management tool is available from https://www.wolflair.com/realmworks/

+Join in discussions about it's future features on the [LWD Forums](https://forums.wolflair.com/showthread.php?t=65924)

 If you like what it does, then all contributions will be gratefully received at [Kofi](https://ko-fi.com/farling) or [Paypal](https://paypal.me/farling) or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)